pronoscommunity/pronosweb/index.md

 Project Nostalgia is a community dedicated to bringing back the times when Minecraft was on it's top-notch.

 ### Servers.
+Have your server added to the list!
+Contact me at pronoscommunity[at]gmail[dot]com.

 Project Nostalgia Vanilla Minecraft Server.
 * IP-address: 92.119.123.49